lennartvansluijs/ARIES/README.md

 conda env create -f ariespipe_py27.yml conda env create -f ariespipe_py3.yml
 ```
 to install all dependencies.
-Furthermore, I included the packages for [CERES](https://github.com/rabrahm/ceres) and [TelFit](https://github.com/kgullikson88/Telluric-Fitter) packages in the ```\lib``` folder for convenience.
+Furthermore, I included the packages for [CERES](https://github.com/rabrahm/ceres) and [TelFit](https://github.com/kgullikson88/Telluric-Fitter) packages in the ```\lib``` folder for convenience, but all credit goes to the corresponding authors of these software packages.
 Please have a look at their own documentation if you run into any issues with these packages.
 It also uses the [Corquad](http://66.194.178.32/~rfinn/pisces.html) routine to correct for ghost-like detector images (so-called crosstalk).
 A Python based version of this program can be found [here](https://github.com/jordan-stone/ARIES).

 ## Run the pre-processing pipeline
 After installing all dependencies one should be able to run the pre-processing pipeline.
 The pipeline requires input on the target and observing night.
 Using the following command